caseyg/awesome/TOPICS.md

 *   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

-*   [electric-sql/electric](https://github.com/electric-sql/electric) - Realtime sync for Postgres.
+*   [electric-sql/electric](https://github.com/electric-sql/electric) - Real-time sync for Postgres.

 *   [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data